mirukana/lunafind/README.md

   - Fix "Fetching" message cut off in python3 interpreter

 - Download script
 - Artist commentaries JSON
 - Notes JSON
 - zplug-like UI for multiprocess downloading
 - Do not overwrite files by default?
-  - Option to define what types of files will be downloaded (media/info/etc), defaults to all (m,i,a,n)
 - Option to disable adding download time, <progName> prefix for added key

 - Ignore and error lists

 - Filter script
 - Duplicates
 - Blacklist
 - Tag conditions
 - "JSON" conditions
-  - Sort by specific key, ascending or descending
-  - Max number of posts
+- Sort by specific key, ascending or descending the- Max number of posts

 - Update the damn docstrings
   - Adapt krip manpages or use docstrings to generate stuff